oddbird/sassdoc-theme-herman/README.md

 - Font specimens
 - Color palettes
 - SVG icon previews
-- Referencing & rendering Jinja/Nunjucks macros from the Sass docs
+- Referencing & rendering Nunjucks macros from the Sass docs
 - more on the way!

 [oddbird]: http://oddbird.net/